Habits are the foundation of Mastery

 It sucks because it keeps you from truly succeeding and becoming the person you really want to be.

-I’ve lost count how many times i’ve come out of a bad situation and have someone tell me:
+I’ve lost count of how many times I’ve come out of a bad situation and have someone tell me:

-Is it ok if you wash your clothes and discover your clothes to be discoloured due to mixing your colours with your whites?
-Would you ‘Just be yourself’ and keep doing it, hoping for the best?
+Is it ok if you wash your clothes and discover your clothes to be discolored due to mixing your colors with your whites?
+Would you ‘Just be yourself and keep doing it, hoping for the best?

-To me, being yourself is a cop out.
-The further i’ve gotten into personal development and self-improvement, the more I’m realising how silly it really is.
+To me, being yourself is a cop-out.
+The further I’ve gotten into personal development and self-improvement, the more I’m realizing how silly it really is.

 You can’t expect to just be yourself and expect different results.

 The worst thing you could possibly do is to trick yourself into believing that who you really are is enough and that it’s the world and the people in it that’s causing you to be where you currently are.

 - You become a victim rather than take full responsibility for your actions.

 - Your life becomes scarce and leaves everything down to chance.